LevitatingBusinessMan/filematch/README.md

 ### ToDo
 * Verify folder with checklist as lookup
+* Make checklists with relative paths (to make the previous possible)

 And I still have to split the program into multiple modules